Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 As documented in the [RabbitMQ transport](/transports/rabbitmq/delayed-delivery.md), the maximum delay value of a timeout is 8,5 years.
 If the migration tool encounters any timeouts that have delivery time set beyond that, it won't be possible to migrate that endpoint.

 If the tool presents endpoints that are not part of the system when running the `--analyze` option, it might be that an endpoint was renamed at some point.
-Any timeouts that were stored for that endpoint, might already be late in delivery and should be handled seperate from the migration tool since the tool has no way to detect where to migrate them to.
+Any timeouts that were stored for that endpoint, might already be late in delivery and should be handled separate from the migration tool since the tool has no way to detect where to migrate them to.

 ## What if something goes wrong

-Verify that you provided the correct arguments in order to connect to the storage and the destination transport.
+Verify that the correct arguments were provided in order to connect to the storage and the destination transport.

 If the migration started but stopped or failed along the way, the migration tool can recover and continue where it left off.
 To resume an interrupted migration the tool must be run with the same arguments.

 To run the tool with different arguments any in-progress or pending migration needs to be aborted using the `--abort` option.
 Any timeouts that have been fully migrated at that point will not be rollbacked, they will have already been delivered to the target transport and may even have been already consumed by the destination endpoint.
-Timeouts that were scheduled to migrate will be rollbacked and made available again to the legacy TimeoutManager.
+Timeouts that were scheduled to migrate will be rollbacked and made available again to the legacy Timeout Manager.